DavidT3/DAXA/docs/source/install.rst

 Installing and Configuring DAXA
 ==============

-This is a slightly more complex installation than many Python modules, but shouldn't be too difficult.
-If you're having issues feel free to contact me.
+This can be a slightly more complex installation than many Python modules, but shouldn't be too difficult.
+If you're having issues feel free to contact us.

 The Module
 ----------

-I **strongly recommend** that you make use of Python virtual environments, or (even better) Conda/Mamba virtual environments when installing DAXA.
+We **strongly recommend** that you make use of Python virtual environments, or (even better) Conda/Mamba virtual environments when installing DAXA.

 DAXA is available on the popular Python Package Index (PyPI), and can be installed like this: